jonathas/spring-mvc-alura/README.md

 # Alura - Spring MVC I Course: Creating web applications

-I've studied so far until the "Listing prices for products".
+I've studied so far until "Sending files to the server".
-Next up: "Improving registration and listing"
+Next up: "Friendly URLs"
 I'll be updating the code of this repository as I go through the course.

 ## Content